developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/sap/index.md

 * Google Chrome browser on Android
 * Desktop browser (IE/Chrome/Mozilla/Opera)

 **&#50;.
-Using the working browser, enter the URL below** to display the UserAgent values:
+Using the working browser, enter the URL below** to display the UserAgent values currently in use on the device:

 [https://www.whatismybrowser.com/detect/what-is-my-user-agent](https://www.whatismybrowser.com/detect/what-is-my-user-agent)

 **&#50;a.
 Alternatively, add one of the JavaScript snippets below** to the HTML on the working device.
-When the modified page is reloaded, the UserAgent value will be displayed.
-Copy that value and go to Step 3.
+The UserAgent values will be displayed when the modified page is reloaded.
+Copy those values and go to Step 3.

 #### JavaScript Alert Display
-Extracts and displays the UserAgent value as a JavaScript Alert **not recommended for production use**
+Extracts and displays the UserAgent value as a JavaScript Alert **not recommended for production use**:

     :::JavaScript
     <html>
-    ...
     <head>
     <title>UserAgent Sample Page</title>
       <script type="text/javascript">
             function getUserAgentValue(){
                     var userAgentValue = navigator.userAgent.toString();
-                    alert(userAgentValue); //Note: JavaScript Alerts are not recommended for use in production apps.
+                    alert(userAgentValue); //Note: JavaScript Alerts are not recommended for use in EB production apps.
             }
       </script>
     </head>
     <body onload="getUserAgentValue();"></body>
-    ...
     </html>

 #### On-page Display
-Extracts and displays the UserAgent value inside an HTML page
+Extracts and displays the UserAgent value inside the HTML page:

     :::JavaScript
     <html>